×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Salto involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research the different neighborhoods in Salto to find one that suits your lifestyle and preferences.
 Some areas might be closer to the city center, while others might be more residential and quiet.
 Once you have a general idea of where you'd like to live, you can start looking for specific listings.
 There are several online platforms where you can find rental or sale listings, such as Mercado Libre Uruguay or Infocasas.
 These websites allow you to filter by location, price, size, and other features.
 Another option is to hire a real estate agent who is familiar with the Salto market.
 They can help you find properties that match your criteria, arrange viewings, and guide you through the process of renting or buying a home.
 If you're in Salto, you can also look for "Se Alquila" (for rent) or "Se Vende" (for sale) signs in the windows of properties.
 Once you've found a place you're interested in, you'll need to contact the landlord or real estate agent to arrange a viewing.
 If you decide to proceed, you'll typically need to provide some form of identification, proof of income, and possibly a deposit.
 Finally, make sure to read any rental or purchase agreement carefully before signing.
-If you're not fluent in Spanish, you might want to get help from a local friend or hire a translator to ensure you understand all the terms and conditions," said one person in Salto.
+If you're not fluent in Spanish, you might want to get help from a local friend or hire a translator to ensure you understand all the terms and conditions," explained one expat living in Salto, Uruguay.

 Connect